Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - Grade I haemorrhoids — stay inside your anus and are not usually very painful.

-- Grade II haemorrhoids — protrude out of your anus when you pass a bowel motion.
+- Grade II haemorrhoids — stick out of your anus when you pass a bowel motion (poo).
 Once the bowel motion is over, they disappear back inside your anus by themselves.

-- Grade III haemorrhoids — have to be physically pushed back inside the anus after passing a bowel motion.
+- Grade III haemorrhoids — can be physically pushed back inside the anus after passing a bowel motion.
 They may be painful if they are large.

 External haemorrhoids